go-go-golems/bobatea/docs/timeline.md

 ## Timeline UI (Turn-centric) for Bobatea

 The Timeline package provides a self-contained, append-only visualization layer for chat/agent UIs.
-It decouples provider streaming and orchestration from rendering: engines and middlewares emit provider-agnostic events that are translated into UI entities; the timeline renders those entities using pluggable renderers, with width/theme-aware caching.
+It decouples provider streaming and orchestration from rendering: engines and middlewares emit provider-agnostic events that are translated into UI entities; the timeline renders those entities using Bubble Tea entity models (no stateless renderers or cache).
 This yields a flexible UI capable of simple text, tool-call panels, diffs, and more.

 ### What you’ll build

 - A standalone demo that shows streaming text and tool calls, with no LLM dependency
 - A reusable `timeline` package with:
   - An append-only controller and store
-  - A renderer registry (plug in text/panels/diffs)
+  - A model factory registry (plug in text/panels/diffs)
-  - A per-entity render cache
+  - No render cache (models render directly)
   - Bubble Tea-friendly surface (viewport-based)

 ## Core concepts

 The timeline visualizes immutable creation order with incremental updates.
 An entity has a stable identity and lifecycle.
-Renderers convert entity props into strings (for now) that fit the current width/theme.
-Caching ensures we only re-render pieces that changed.
+Bubble Tea models convert entity props into strings that fit the current width/theme.

 - Entity identity: `{ RunID?, TurnID?, BlockID?, LocalID, Kind }`
 - Lifecycle messages: